 - Processing of royalty payments, referral payments and commission fees to Kinderland’s business and corporate partners;

-- Sharing of personal data with Kinderland’s business or corporate partners for development of programmes, products and/or services or launch marketing campaigns;
+- Sharing of personal data with Kinderland and any organization under the Crestar Education Group’s business or corporate partners for the development of programmes, products and/or services or launch of marketing campaigns;

 - Sharing of personal data with financial institutions for processing of payment instructions, applying and obtaining credit facilities;

-- Detecting, investigating and preventing fraudulent, prohibited or illegal activities and analysing and managing of commercial risk;
+- Detecting, investigating and preventing fraudulent, prohibited or illegal activities and analysing and managing commercial risk;

-- Enabling Kinderland to perform its obligations, transfer, assign and enforce rights, interests and obligations under any agreements or documents that the company is a party of or entered into;
+- Enabling Kinderland to perform its obligations, transfer, assign and enforce rights, interests and obligations under any agreements or documents that the company is a party to or entered into;

 - Meeting or complying with any applicable legal or regulatory requirements and making disclosure under the requirements of any applicable law, regulation, direction, court order, by-law, guideline, circular or code applicable to Kinderland;

-- Enforcing or defending Kinderland and the Public’s rights, and to comply with obligations under the applicable laws, legislations and regulations; and/or
+- Enforcing or defending Kinderland and the Public’s rights, and complying with obligations under the applicable laws, legislations and regulations; and/or

-- Other purposes which Kinderland notifies at the time of obtaining the Public’s consent; and/or any purpose which are reasonably related to the aforesaid, (collectively referred to as “Purposes”);
+- Other purposes which Kinderland notifies at the time of obtaining the Public’s consent; and/or any purpose which is reasonably related to the aforesaid, (collectively referred to as “Purposes”);

 Kinderland respects the confidentiality of the personal data the Public has provided.
 Kinderland will not disclose the Public’s personal data to third parties without first obtaining consent to do so.
 However, there are situations that Kinderland may disclose the Public’s personal data to third parties without first obtaining the Public’s consent including, without limitation, the following:

 - Cases in which disclosure is required or authorised based on the applicable laws and/or regulations;